P1: For You & You & You

 Thank you for being the best part of my life, and for repairing what my own Father left broken.

-Thank you for the openness, and kindness you bring to the world.
+Thank you for the openness and kindness you showed me and share with the world.

 Thank you for the abundance of laughter, and for tears shed mostly in joy.